 Like I said, Procreate only works on iPads.
 It was designed exclusively with the iPadOS system in mind and doesn’t work with any other tablets or systems.
-If you already have an iPad, or plan to buy an iPad to use Procreate, here are the iPads that Procreate is compatible with:
+If you already have an iPad, or plan to buy an iPad to use Procreate, check here that your iPad is compatible with it.

 In addition to an iPad though, you’ll also need a stylus in order to use Procreate to it’s full abilities.
 While you can draw with your finger on Procreate, many people prefer to draw with styluses.

 There are only two types of styluses that are confirmed to be compatible with Procreate.
 You can use other styluses with Procreate, but you might get wonky results.